Deron Shields: Kicker Rock Eric Rock: Hikers at South Plaza

 With inquisitive sea lions, sea turtles, rays, dolphins and penguins abundant in the island waters, snorkeling with wildlife in the Galapagos is a huge highlight.
 However, if you're traveling aboard a large ship, it can be disappointing to enter the water only to find yourself surrounded by more snorkelers than marine creatures.
 With our small groups, secluded snorkeling encounters are guaranteed, and you'll get much more direction and attention from our guides.

-See More of Ecuador with a Stay in Quito or the Andean Highlands
+See More of Ecuador with a Stay in Quito

 The Highest-Quality Gear for Comfort & Safety